PiggyPigCute/PigEdit/README.md

 `/trigger pigedit.paste`: Paste the content of the Clipboard n°1 at your position

- **→** Your relative position between you and the copied structure is the same whaen you copy and when you paste (like WorldEdit)
+ **→** Your relative position between you and the copied structure is the same when you copy and when you paste (like WorldEdit)

  ⚠️ The Clipboards are shared beetween all the players